ujagaga/arduino_walle5/README.md

 ## How to start ##

+Rename Hardware/ESP-eye/config.h.example to Hardware/ESP-eye/config.h and adjust nyour WEiFi credentials

+## Status ##

 Not yet usable.
 Just starting the project.

-## Status ##

 Currently creating the base with battery and caterpillar, using wifi to drive it.